jjvhab/swathR/README.md

 # swathR
-generalized swath-profiles in R
+generalized swath-profiles with R

 # v.0.4 - README

 ---------------------
 ### Description:

-Calculate swath-profile values perpendicular to a straight baseline.
+Calculate swath-profile values perpendicular to a *straight* baseline.
 The baseline is generated between two user-defined points (X|Y), see argument 'coords'.
 The distance between samples and the number of samples can be specified, see arguments 'k' and 'dist'.
 Values of the swath-profile are extracted from a given raster file, see argument 'raster'.
 CRS of raster and points have to be identical.

 ---------------------
 ### Arguments: